tothelast/SIE533Project/README.md

     ```

 2. To create your own models:
-    - Create a new Jupyter notebook
+    - Create a new Jupyter notebook inside the models/ folder
     - Experiment with your own models by tweaking or tuning parameters
-    - Important: Do not modify the `bases.ipynb` or any other existing files
+    - Important: Do not modify other jupiter notebooks that are not created by you including the `bases.ipynb` or any other existing files

 ## Project Structure